dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

     ## ./ipsimdata/sim_rad_test.fastq.gz      ## [2] [raw_fastq_path]
     ## ./ipsimdata/sim_rad_test_barcodes.txt  ## [3] [barcodes_path]

-Now that we're ready, let's run steps 1 and 2 of the assembly to demultiplex and filter the data which we designated in the params file.
-This will create new data files in the directory ``project_dir``.
+Now we're ready to start the assembly.
+Let's begin by running just steps 1 and 2 to demultiplex and filter the sequence data from the input data files we designated in the params file.
+This will create a bunch of new files in the ``project_dir`` directory, which we named `iptutorial`.

 .. code:: bash

     ipyrad -p params-data1.txt -s 12

 .. parsed-literal::